Eilabun: Etymology

 According to the Survey of Western Palestine, the name Eilabun comes from Arabic, meaning "hard, rocky ground."
 According to some scholars, Eilabun was built on the ancient site of "Ailabu" (עַיְלַבּוּ), a possible variation of the name Ein Levon.

 History

+Bronze Age to Mamluk period

 Pottery remains from the Middle Bronze Age, Iron Age II, Persian, early Roman and from the Byzantine era have been excavated.
 Rock-cut sarcophagi have been found to the west of the village.

-Elibabun is mentioned as one of the cities associated with one of the twenty-four priestly divisions, the residence of the priestly clan known as Haqoṣ.
-A stone inscription mentioning the town was discovered in Yemen by orientalist, Walter W. Muller, in 1970, and is believed to have been part of a ruined synagogue, now turned mosque.
+Eilabun is mentioned as one of the cities associated with one of the twenty-four priestly divisions, the residence of the priestly clan known as Haqoṣ.
+A stone inscription mentioning the town was discovered in Yemen by orientalist, Walter W. Muller, in 1970, and is believed to have been part of a! synagogue, now turned mosque.

 In 2013, excavations were conducted in Eilabun by Gilad Cinamon on behalf of the Israel Antiquities Authority (IAA), during which time remains from the Mamluk era were discovered.